ekroth/linux-setup/powersave/README.md

 Using these options all Powertop tunables are good.
 Haswell seem to default to Powersave governor and no configuration was needed.

+The DE can fix backlight/suspend powersaving, default values are probably fine.

 ## modprobe.d ##

 * I don't use camera nor bluetooth, blacklist both.